 You can find out more about your right to information and ways to gain access to Council information at the Information and Privacy Commission website.

-This is the easiest and cheapest way to access Council information.
+This is normally the easiest and cheapest way to access Council information.

 When dealing with your application, Council determines whether the information:

-- Can be released to you through your informal application request (without requiring a formal application) and
+- Can be released to through your informal application request (without requiring a formal application);

 - Requires written consent from a copyright owner.